 Tutors I’ve worked with have used the ACT and SAT testing timers with great success with their students.
 It will help your teen keep track of time while prepping for exams and on test day with pre-set times for each section.

 And importantly, it’s completely compliant with testing room regulations.

 NOTE – If you’re looking for an SAT timer, you’ll have to wait a bit.
-Since the SAT changes that happened in March, the company hasn’t released a timer to coincide with the new timing for those sections.
-I’ll add that link here once it’s released!
+Since the SAT changes that happened in March 2016, the company hasn’t released a timer to coincide with the new timing for those sections.
+I’ll add that link here once (if?) it’s released!

 The best thing about the book is the practice exams.
 If you’re looking for great prep for the ACT, though, check out PrepNow Tutoring (above).

 I lovey-love-love this book for teens.
 I read the “grown up” version myself and made some huge changes in my life because of it.
 I got this one for my girls and some big changes were made almost immediately after just reading the first couple of chapters.
 My oldest’s grades went up after learning those principles, and we continue to refer back to the book often for guidance when we need it.